Built for Render agencies — 14-day free trial

-Render's auto-SSL toggle can be silently disabled when an engineer adjusts routing rules.
+Render's auto-SSL toggle can silently flip off.

 Render agencies running Web Services, Static Sites, and Cloudflare-in-front-of-Render deal with auto-SSL toggles that can be silently disabled in the Render Dashboard when an engineer adjusts routing rules (the previous cert continues to serve until its 90-day expiry then HTTPS breaks with no platform warning), Static Site to Web Service migrations where the cert does not carry over and the agency forgets to re-trigger auto-SSL on the new service, and Cloudflare-in-front cert provisioning loops where Render's HTTP validation is blocked by Cloudflare after a service rename or migration.
 Merlonix monitors every Render-attached subdomain so the silent auto-SSL disabling and cert-provisioning loops surface before clients see HTTPS breakage.

-- Check cadence (Agency)
+Check cadence (Agency)

-- SSL pre-expiry alert
+SSL pre-expiry alert

-- Independent DNS resolvers
+Independent DNS resolvers

-- 3
+3

-- Vendors watched
+Vendors watched

-- 11
+11

 Where Render agencies get caught out